 Find Remote Work Online That Fits You With Freelance and Contract Jobs

-Toptal focuses on connecting business consultants with freelance corporate engagements.
-As a consultant, you can choose to only focus on remote work, and you can be choosy about working on projects (and with clients) you are passionate about.
-Whether you bring e-mail marketing expertise to the table, or you’re a whiz at building financial models, the Toptal site and model is both digital nomad and freelance friendly.
+Toptal Business focuses on connecting business consultants with freelance corporate engagements.
+Whether you bring project management expertise to the table, or you’re a whiz at building financial models, the Toptal Business site and model is both digital nomad, remote work, and freelance friendly.

-With jobs starting at just $5 a pop, Fiverr is a handy site for finding your first freelance gigs and building up a portfolio fast.
+Fiverr is an useful site for finding your first freelance gigs and building up a portfolio fast.
 The Fiverr site focuses on “gigs” or “micro-jobs,” like editing an image in Photoshop, designing a Facebook ad, or brainstorming SEO-rank-worthy article titles.
-You can also add any specific skills or credentials you have to your listings, allowing you to make a lot more than $5 on each job.

 Upwork features freelance remote job listings in a suite of categories: things like virtual assistants, mobile app developers, and copywriters.
 Companies like Zendesk, Dropbox, and Airbnb use the site to hire remote freelancers, so if you’re ready to start doing freelance work for some major clients without having to set foot in an office, create your Upwork profile ASAP.